samNson/MyProject_JS300/README.md

 # MyProject_JS300
+This app let you search through a list of food trucks.
+Seach can be done by specific food type, of a specific food truck name.

-This is the final project for JS 300, per the instructions on Module_7.
+This app is part of a final project for JS 300, per the instructions on Module_7.